ErrorTzy/writings/notes/Metaphysics/AnEpistemicApproach2Ground.md

 {::E} Grounding explanation is explaining because of some of our epistemic or psychological feature.

 What is Hall's attack against {::M}?
+Frist, Hall introduced the motivation for {::M} by drawing Lewis' distinction between*explanatory act* and *explanatory information*.
+An explanation could be inappropriate, but still conveys explanatory information.
+In the previous question "Why was there a forest fire?", it is pretty plausible to say that, oxygen being present in the atmosphere is a piece of relevant explanatory *information*.
+The *action* of providing this piece of information, however, may not be appropriate in some context.
+On Lewis view,

-An explanatory act is appropriate if (1) it conveys explanatory information, and (2) the information is properly delivered.
-Lewis then made the distinction between *explanatory act* and *explanatory information*.
+*explanatory act* and *explanatory information*.

 argues that all the context-sensitivity comes from (2).